Stories Empower And Strengthen:

 great great maternal grandparents.

-It was not until my sister, Cindy, did a paper for a high school class did the story get written down.
-By interviewing our grandfather and his brother’s she was able to assemble the details.
+It was not until my sister, Cindy, did a paper for a high school class that the story got written down.
+By interviewing our grandfather and his brother, she assembled the details.

 Realizing that the person you thought was your genetic mom or dad is not, stirs up all kinds of emotion.
 This is disorienting to say the least.

-Life can do that, but these realities do not really change one’s story.
+Life can do that, but these realities do not change one’s story.
 They simply add to it.
-Capturing even these facts, in a healthy and honest manner make you more of who you are.
+Capturing even these facts, healthily and honestly make you more of who you are.
 Since we are indeed a product of both DNA and environment, these kinds of unique ingredients to one’s life makes your story special.

 Truth Empowers And Strengthens